top of page

 The Earth has an energy budget—how much sunlight Earth absorbs minus how much it radiates to space as heat.
 When the incoming and outgoing energy fluxes are in balance, the Earth is in radiative equilibrium, and the climate system is relatively stable.
 Global warming happens when the Earth receives more energy than it gives back to space, and global cooling takes place when the outgoing energy is greater.

 According to NOAA's National Centers for Environmental Information, every month of 2023 ranked among the 7 warmest for that month, and the months in the second half of the year (June-December) were each their hottest on record.
 In July, August, and September, global temperatures were more than 1.8°F above the long-term average—the first time in NOAA's record any month has breached that threshold.
-2024 is shaping up to surpass 2023 in setting high temperature records.
+2024 is shaping up to surpass 2023 in setting high-temperature records.

 So homeowners can expect to face higher electric bills, more flooding, stronger storms, and larger hail, along with higher insurance costs.
 Here are some steps you can take now to help reduce some of these costs: